Stability-AI/stable-audio-tools/docs/pre_encoding.md

   - If true, shuffles the dataset
   - Optional

-For example, if you wanted to use 1 GPU to encode latents with padding up to 30 seconds long in half precision, you could run the following:
+For example, if you wanted to encode latents with padding up to 30 seconds long in half precision, you could run the following:

 ```bash
 $ python3 ./pre_encode.py \